 affiliated for their guidelines.

 and instructions are available for you to

 them to the ApHC for processing.

 Format (PDF), which is a universal electronic

-Adobe Acrobat Reader enables DOS, Macintosh, UNIX and Windows users to view,
+Reader enables DOS, Macintosh, UNIX and

 download a free copy of the Acrobat Reader.